skip to Main Content

 Carer’s leave

-• 3 working days of paid leave per month for short term leave.
-Parents and close relatives of the person with the disability can access this, even when not living together with the person in need.
+• 3 working days of paid leave per month for short-term leave.
+Parents and close relatives of people with disabilities can access this, even when there is no cohabitation.
 The three working days can be taken in half days or on a piecemeal hourly basis, in order to tend to a relative in case of an emergency or to accompany them to medical appointments.
+This leave is paid at 100% of the latest salary.

 Only public and private employees are entitled to these types of care leave.
 The self-employed and those employed in domestic and household services are excluded.